 The file transfer packet contains the raw sampled data.
 Each packet has a small header which contains a sequence byte to allow resynchronisation of the data stream in the case of packet loss.
-The raw data files can be many GB is size.
+The raw data files are generally 1 GB is size.